cis3296f24/cis3296f24-classroom-project-project-template/README.md

 # Start the development server
 npm run dev
 ```
+# Open the WebApp
+In your browser, visit: http://localhost:5173/

 ## License
 This project is open-source and available under the MIT License.